-"associated institution": A company would be an "associated institution" in relation to -

-- an employer company, if both companies are directly or indirectly managed or controlled by substantially the same persons (e.g. two subsidiaries under a holding company); and - a non-corporate employer, if the company is managed or controlled directly or indirectly by that non-corporate employer or by a partnership of which the non-corporate employer is a member (e.g. a company and a trust if the company is owned by the trust).
+"associated person": Companies are associated persons in relation to each other if they are directly or indirectly managed or controlled by substantially the same persons (e.g. two subsidiaries under a holding company).
+A company and another person are associated persons if the company is managed or controlled directly or indirectly by that other person or by a partnership of which the other person is a member (e.g. a company and a trust if the company is owned by the trust).
+A natural person is an associated person in respect of any relative of that natural person.
+A "relative" of a natural person, is that person's spouse or anybody related to him or her or his or her spouse within the third degree of consanguinity, or any spouse of anybody so related.